 If the SampleShiftEn bit of RegACCfg0[0x52] is active, the MISO/READY pin is used to shift out ADC samples data.
-These samples are clocked out at falling edge of SCLK, MSB first (see Figure 24 below).
+The other registers can not be read in this mode.
+The ADC samples are clocked out at falling edge of SCLK, MSB first (see Figure 24 below).